Distracted Driving: Are You at Risk?

 Let your calls go to message bank, and return them once you arrive at your destination.

-If you need to take a call or make a call, pull to the kerb in a safe place, put the car into ‘neutral’ or ‘park’ with the handbrake on, before you touch your phone.
+If you need to take a call or make a call, pull to the kerb in a safe place, but the car into ‘neutral’ or ‘park’ with the handbrake on, before you touch your phone.

 How CAN you use your mobile?

 The basic rule of thumb is not to touch your phone.
-This means you need to connect it to bluetooth to make or receive calls.
+This means you need to connect it to Bluetooth to make or receive calls.

-With the correct setup you can use your phone to:
+With the correct setup, you can use your phone to:

 - To play music - as long as it’s set up to play before you start, this doesn’t mean sifting YouTube as you drive!